RetiefLouw/flutter_speech/readme.md

 # Setup Android development environment on Linux

-[Link](https://docs.flutter.dev/get-started/install/linux/android) to the official installation instructions.
+Here is the [link](https://docs.flutter.dev/get-started/install/linux/android) to the official installation instructions.
+Below are the steps to set up the development environment used for the applications in `flutter_examples`.

 Applications built using the following versions: